 Experts tells us that we have been only eating wheat for 10,000 years.
 That is not enough time for us to have genetically adapted to digesting it.
 New studies at the University of Utah have found evidence –from the teeth of early humans as far back as 3.4 million years ago – that glutinous grasses like wheat and barley were eaten as a significant part of their diet.
 This suggests that we actually have millions, not thousands, of years of genetics for digesting wheat.

-What do we easily digest?
+What type of wheat do we easily digest?

 We are more genetically able to digest wheat than we can digest meat.
 According to the University of Utah study, the earliest definitive evidence that early humans hunted their own meat was 500,000 years ago, while we have been digesting wheat and gluten for more than 3 million years.
 Ironically, many gluten-sensitive individuals are shifting to a Paleo Diet that is much higher in meat – a food we may be less genetically adapted to digest.